otremblay/gobot/README.md

 }
 ```

-One last step, edit seedbot/seedbot.go and add a call to your new plugin (importing if necessary) to the []seedbotplugin.Plugin slice:
+One last step, edit gobot/gobot.go and add a call to your new plugin (importing if necessary) to the []gobotplugin.Plugin slice:

 ```
-[]seedbotplugin.Plugin{
+[]gobotplugin.Plugin{
-	seedbotplugin.MyPlugin{},
+	gobotplugin.MyPlugin{},
 }
 ```